Take a look at the calendar of the 2020 public holidays in Spain and Andalucia, and scroll down to get more information about every holiday date

-Public holidays in Spain in 2019
+Public holidays in Spain in 2020

-The 2019 public holidays celebrated nationwide in Spain are:
+The 2020 public holidays celebrated nationwide in Spain are:

-- January 1st: Año Nuevo (New Year’s Day).
+- January 1st (Wednesday): Año Nuevo (New Year’s Day).

-- January 6th: Día de los Reyes Magos (Epiphany, Three Kings’ Day).
+- January 6th (Monday): Día de los Reyes Magos (Epiphany, Three Kings’ Day).

 The most awaited day by children, when the little ones receive their presents by the Three Kings.
 The day before is when the spectacular parade of the Cabalgata de Los Reyes Magos takes place.
-In 2019, it is going to be celebrated on January 7th.

-- April 18th: Jueves Santo (Holy Thursday)
+- April 9th (Thursday): Jueves Santo (Holy Thursday)

-- April 19th: Viernes Santo (Good Friday)
+- April 10th (Friday): Viernes Santo (Good Friday)

 The Semana Santa (Holy Week), which leads to Easter Sunday, is particularly felt in Spain, though not the whole week is festive.
 Holy Thursday and Good Friday are the only days that are usually celebrated as festive.

-- May 1st: Fiesta del Trabajo (Labour Day)
+- May 1st (Friday): Fiesta del Trabajo (Labour Day)

-- August 15th: La Asunción (Feast of the Assumption)
+- August 15th (Saturday): La Asunción (Feast of the Assumption)

-- October 12th: Día de la Hispanidad (National Day)
+- October 12th (Monday): Día de la Hispanidad (National Day)

 On this day, a military parade takes place, which is attended by the Royal Family, the Prime Minister and the most important politicians.
 This day is also celebrated in America, where it is known as the Columbus Day.

-- December 6th: Día de la Constitución (Constitution Day)
+- December 6th (Sunday): Día de la Constitución (Constitution Day)

 On this day, Spaniards celebrate the 1978 referendum, with which Spanish citizens approved the current Constitution.
+In 2020, it is going to be celebrated on December 7th.

-- December 8th: La Inmaculada Concepción (Feast of the Immaculate Conception).
+- December 8th (Tuesday): La Inmaculada Concepción (Feast of the Immaculate Conception).

-- December 25th: Navidad (Christmas)
+- December 25th (Friday): Navidad (Christmas)

-Public holidays in Andalucia in 2019
+Public holidays in Andalucia in 2020

 In addition to these festivities, Andalucia’s regional government also proclaims:

-- February 28th: Día de Andalucía (Andalucia Day)
+- February 28th (Friday): Día de Andalucía (Andalucia Day)

 It celebrates the Referendum that took place on February 28, 1980, when the Andalusian electorate voted to make Andalucia an autonomous community in Spain.